 Pray this privately, publicly in services and prayer meetings and small groups.
 I think this prayer Jesus gave us should be the most repeated prayer in our churches.

 2. Preach it!

 You can create a visitor-friendly culture which builds an environment of warmth and welcome to strangers.

 3. Train hospitality

-Take time during your services to train your entire church in how to and greet visitors.
+Take time in your services to train your entire church in how to and greet church visitors.
 Most of us are awkward around strangers so we default to our comfort zone of the familiar and avoid the foreign.

 Your people need practical help to move them to the unfamiliar soil of engaging with strangers.

-It’s vital that you train your leaders and hosts in how to use a contact card so that you can follow up your visitors.
+It’s vital that you train your leaders and hosts in how to use a visitor card so that you can follow up your visitors.